droundy/thesis-pommerenck/ising/referee-response.md

 section in the paper to 'Address the general problem of all "flat-histogram" methods'.
 We also strengthen the abstract to address the concerns raised by the second referee.
-We point out that: (i) Our paper is the first of its kind (to the best of our knowledge) to compare ``production run'' WL with other flat-histogram methods. (ii) It is important to test SAD's convergence properties on the 2D Ising where the range of energies is easily known (thus biasing in favor of WL methods). ...
+We point out that: (i) Our paper is the first of its kind (to the best of our knowledge) to compare ``production run'' WL with other recent flat-histogram methods. (ii) It is important to test SAD's convergence properties on the 2D Ising where the range of energies is easily known (thus biasing in favor of WL methods). ...